 e.
 The signature line section of the consent form must be formatted according to the current UTHSC IRB main consent form template; however, the NCI CIRB requires the use of their consent statement rather than the UTHSC IRB consent statement; and

 f.
-The assent pages of the template should include include the following additional instructions to the author of the consent form when assent is not obtained but a pediatric or adult subject is enrolled anyway: [Delete if this option does not apply to your study.
+The assent pages of the template should include the following additional instructions to the author of the consent form when assent is not obtained but a pediatric or adult subject is enrolled anyway: [Delete if this option does not apply to your study.
 Note that in limited and specific circumstances, assent can be waived if “the intervention or procedure involved in the research holds out a prospect of direct benefit that is important to the health or well-being of the children and is available only in the context of the research.”
 These waivers are only appropriate when the study intervention is likely to be more effective than other treatments available outside the trial and should only apply to those components that are judged to be more beneficial.
 To waive assent under 46.408, the PI would be required to submit an Assent Waiver request to the CIRB explaining the reason for waiving assent.
 The decision to waive assent under this circumstance would be determined by the CIRB.]

 3. No changes should be made to the NCI CIRB-approved model consent form with the exception of the NCI CIRB-approved boilerplate language; the UTHSC IRB will obtain CIRB approval of changes to the boilerplate language prior to implementation; and NCI CIRB approval of translations of the consent form will be obtained prior to implementation.